formal-methods-mpi/Workshop.jl/docs/src/4_dispatch/dispatch.md

 ```
 \
 We only have to define 3 methods, because for all other cases, our generic fallback works correctly.
-We also see, that our function now correctly works for our Pikachu and Crobat, so we successfully altered the functions behaviour to correctly work on our types.
+We also see that our function now correctly works for our Pikachu and Crobat, so we successfully altered the functions behaviour to work on our types correctly.